“Quit your job and make a living on the net? It’s not just hype — real people are actually doing it.”

 (If this starts putting you to sleep, you’re welcome to click away at any time.
 I don’t mind, really.)

-5. I have bills and credit card debt.
+3. I have bills and credit card debt.
 For some reason some of my subscribers think I’m filthy rich, but I’m not.
 I have bills like everyone else.
 Sure, I’ve made a lot of money online but like lots of other people I’ve also made some questionable financial decisions — including some poorly timed real estate investments just before the market crash of ’08.
-Don’t get me wrong, I’m not broke or anything, but I’m certainly far from the 1%!
+Don’t get me wrong, I’m not broke or anything.
+I consider myself financially independent, but I’m certainly far from the 1%!

 As a result I feel great most of the time despite my age creeping up on me.
 I take probiotics for my sketchy, lactose intolerant stomach.
 I take glucosamine and chodroitin to keep my knees and other joints pain-free (old sports related issues).
 I take high doses of vitamin C with Lysine and Proline to keep my arteries clear.
 (I learned that trick from a book written by one of my subscribers.)
 And I take orange peel extract when my occasional heartburn flares up.

+5. My favorite hobbies are golf and kayaking.
+My wife and I usually go hiking and kayaking at least twice a week in the Spring, Summer and Fall.
 As far as golf, I am totally addicted.
 I play 2-3 times a week from April to November.
-And during winter I play indoors 1-2 times a week on a simulator.
-My goal is to get my handicap down from my current 8 to about 4, then maybe get certified to teach in my spare time.
+And during winter I play indoors 1-2 times a month on a simulator.
+My long-term goal is to get my handicap down from my current 8 to about 4, then maybe get certified to teach in my spare time.
 I just can’t get enough golf for some reason.

-9. I love technology.
+7. I love technology.
 I spend a couple hours a day on my laptop.
-I use my Samsung Galaxy S5 smart phone way too much.
+I use my Samsung Galaxy smart phone way too much.
 I watch golf videos on it.
 I use it to check stocks.
 I use it to shop on amazon and ebay.
-I take memos when things pop into my head.
-And I always have a game of Words with Friends going with my 77 yr. old aunt in Florida.
+I take memos when things pop into my head..

 There.
 Pretty run of the mill stuff.
 I know.

-But it’s my life and I wouldn’t trade with anyone.
+But it’s my life and I wouldn’t trade it with anyone.

 And I mean that.

-If you would like to contact me, you can use the form below or reach me at:
+If you would like to contact me, you can email me at Jim@bizweb2000.com or reach me by mail at: